bepetersn/A01-pomodoro-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Furthermore, it is my work beginning from the base given in https://github.com/chris-on-code/make-react-apps, A01.
-In addition to completing the application, there are cypress tests included.
+In addition to completing the application, there are cypress tests I have included.

+The tests can be run via `npx cypress open` or similar.

 ## Available Scripts